PilmautBotics/Laboratory/README.md

 Ex : different backbones, different detection heads / modules can be implemented, different losses can be implemented.
 A detection network is then constructed by "plugging" / putting these modules together.

+It is organized as follow:
+Laboratory:
+---- Classificator : implementation for classification use cases
+---- Detector : implementation for detection use cases
+---- Segmentator : implementation for segmentation use cases

 ### Installation

 Laboratory and almost all its Python dependencies can be installed directly with pip3 as it is structured as a Python package.